 Yes you can!
 The cooked lentils can be stored in the fridge for 5 days and the roasted vegetables for 3 days.
 The bacon will lose it's crispness so I would cook that the same day as you plan to serve.
 The vinaigrette can be made up to a week in advance or longer if you keep it in the fridge (one month).
 You can reheat everything in the microwave or in a covered dish in a 350 ℉ oven for approximately 20 mins.
 The entire assembled salad will last for 3-5 days in the fridge.

-Warm Lentil Salad with Roasted Vegetables, Bacon and Maple Mustard Vinaigrette
+Warm Lentil Salad with Roasted Vegetables & Bacon

 Maple Mustard Vinaigrette